 December 25th - Christmas Day

-If you are in search of peace and quiet, this is your day - Ireland is virtually dead to the world on Christmas Day.
-The day is spent with close family, barricaded into the home, eating Brussels sprouts and watching the annual re-run of "The Sound of Music" on RTÉ.
-Only around 11 AM do the streets become crowded, with even the unbelievers heading for mass.
-Maybe the most boring day of the Irish year for visitors.
-Head for natural attractions, everything else is closed.
+If you are in search of peace and quiet, this is your day - almost nothing happens in Ireland on Christmas Day.
+The day is spent with close family, barricaded into the home, eating brussels sprouts and watching the annual re-run of "The Sound of Music" on RTÉ.
+Only around 11 am do the streets become crowded, with even the unbelievers heading for mass.
+After church, this may be the most boring day of the Irish year for visitors because everything else is closed.
+Head for natural attractions if you are looking for something to do.

 December 26th - St. Stephen's Day (or Boxing Day)

 Also known as "Wren Day", the day of the mummers and "Wren Boys" - traditionally disguisd young men go around, reciting nonsensical poems, begging for treats and carrying a dead wren (these days generally in effigy).
 Similar traditional activities, though at a slightly more sophisticated level, are connected with the mummers.
 They are becoming less common but are still active in Ulster, Dublin and Wexford, keeping folk theater alive.
 For most, this is another day spent at home with the family.

 December 27th -The Sales

 This is the day shops go into overdrive - the post-Christmas sales start and queues begin to form as early as seven o'clock in Dublin.
 Avoid major department stores and shopping centers around opening time unless you want to be amongst the mob hunting for the best bargains.
 By the way, December 27th is also the feast day of John the Evangelist.